Reliability Assessment of Safety-Critical Systems

 Several international standards have been introduced to frame design and operation of E/E/PE safety-related systems.
 Among these standards are the IEC 61508 standard, and its application specific versions/related standards, such as IEC 61511 for the process industry, IEC 62061 for machinery (ISO 13849), ISO 26262 for automotives, EN 50126/EN 50129/ IEC 50128 for railway (IEC versions are IEC 62278, IEC 62425, and IEC 62269), and IEC 61513 for nuclear.
 The standards have introduced their own sector specific names for the E/E/PE safety-related systems, such as:

 - Safety-related electrical control system (SRECS) (machinery systems),

-The RAMS group has been working with safety-critical functions and safety instrumented systems (SIS) since the mid 1980s, and we have developed analytical tools and software for reliability assessment of safety-critical functions.
+The RAMS group has been working with reliability assessment of E/E/PE safety-related systems since the mid 1980s, and we have developed analytical tools and software for reliability assessment of safety-critical functions.
 The complexity of safety-critical functions is, however, rapidly increasing and more sophisticated methods and tools for reliability, safety and security assessment are therefore required.